 TPHS may waive any fee or deposit if the student and parent are unable to pay.
 A request for such a waiver must be made in writing to the Superintendent or designee and include evidence of inability to pay.
-Details for the fee waiver are available in location.
+Details for the fee waiver are available in the campus front office.